hahamyt/ClickAttention/README.md

 </p>
 <br/>

-**TODO: Better results will be obtained after adopted `zoom_in` operation in evaluation, more results will be released later...**
+**TODO: Better results will be obtained after adopted `zoom_in` operation in evaluation, more results will be released soon...**

 ## User Guidelines
 To use this codebase to train/val your own models, please follow the steps: